Bforis/Parlant/README.md

 *Error*:
 - After pausing and changing the text, you need to launch the audio twice for it to work.
-- You can't change speed, voice or volume during playback, so you'll have to change the settings and copy new text, then play again.
+- You can't change speed, voice or volume during playback, so you'll have to change the settings and then play again.

 *NuGet Dependancies*:
 - WPF